 - 3. Endoscopy: Will be performed by the medicine service, typically with standing sedation.
-No request form is needed unless general anesthesia is involved. - 4.
-Clinical pathology and Diagnostic Services: Requests are submitted via the VetHosp program.
-Requests should be submitted by 4:30 pm.
+No request form is needed unless general anesthesia is involved.

+- 4. Clinical pathology and Diagnostic Services: Requests are submitted via the VetHosp program.
+Requests should be submitted before 4.00 pm to avoid additional charges.
+Specific samples (fecal enteric panels, Potomac horse fever serology, equine respiratory PCR panel) must be submitted by 10 am as stats if results are desired that day.
+Send out samples to other labs should be submitted by midday.
 Take the appropriately protected sample(s) directly to veterinary diagnostic laboratory receiving.
 Special and outside laboratory tests may be submitted via the VetHosp program.
 Some may require additional forms but should be routed through VDL receiving.
 Ask the clinician or technician for help submitting uncommon "outside lab" samples.
 Some tests including blood gas analysis, glucose or lactate measurement, ketones, PCV and refractometry total protein measurement can be performed by students in the 'technician lab'.
-You will be shown how to use this equipment at orientation, but do not hesitate to ask for help if needed. - 5.
-Necropsy service: - a) Take carcass to cooler or necropsy floor as required by VDL personnel.
-Identify carcass with tag and client details, and intended purpose i.e. necropsy/teaching necropsy/disposal. - b) Submit information with a complete and thorough history to VDL receiving after confirming adequate completion of the form with the house officer and faculty member on service.
+You will be shown how to use this equipment at orientation, but do not hesitate to ask for help if needed.

+- 5. Necropsy service:

+- a) Take carcass to cooler or necropsy floor as required by VDL personnel.
+Identify carcass with appropriately colored tag and client details, and intended purpose i.e. necropsy/teaching necropsy/disposal.

+- b) Submit information with a complete and thorough history to VDL receiving after confirming adequate completion of the form with the house officer and faculty member on service.
 Incomplete history is a common problem on these forms which is detrimental to the necropsy process, and every effort should be made to provide as complete a history as possible.
 DO NOT click the "import case history" button.
 Try and attend necropsies on patients that you were involved with-this is an excellent learning opportunity.

-E. At present:
+- E. At present:

-- 1. This service handles all internal medicine cases including: - a) Gastroenterology (nonsurgical), including colic cases presenting in-hours until diagnosed as requiring surgical intervention.
-Colic cases presenting after-hours are currently received by the surgical service. - b) Respiratory diseases (until or unless identified as surgical in nature) - c) Neurologic diseases - d) Urinary tract diseases (until or unless identified as surgical in nature) - e) Dermatological disorders - f) Endocrine disorders
+- 1. This service handles all internal medicine cases including:

+- a) Gastroenterology (nonsurgical), including colic cases presenting in-hours until diagnosed as requiring surgical intervention.
+Colic cases presenting after-hours are currently received by the surgical service.

+- b) Respiratory diseases (until or unless identified as surgical in nature)

+- c) Neurologic diseases

+- d) Urinary tract diseases (until or unless identified as surgical in nature)

+- e) Dermatological disorders

+- f) Endocrine disorders

 - g) Metabolic/nutritional diseases

 - h) Toxic diseases

 - i) Infectious diseases

 - j) Miscellaneous undiagnosed conditions

-- k) Almost all neonatal animals under two weeks of age
+k) Almost all neonatal animals under two weeks of age

 - 2. The medicine service provides basic assessment of cardiology cases and requests an in-hospital consult from the cardiology service for echocardiography.
-The medicine service can perform procedures including resting ECG, exercising or long duration ECG, and conversion of atrial fibrillation.

-- 3. The medicine service commonly provides assessment and management of ophthalmology cases.
+The medicine service can perform procedures including resting ECG, exercising or overnight ECG, and conversion of atrial fibrillation. - 3.
+The medicine service commonly provides assessment and management of ophthalmology cases.
 Where necessary, we can request an in-hospital consult from Dr. Maxwell, a practicing veterinary ophthalmologist currently located in Corvallis.

 II.
-Procedures and Policies of MedicineService
+Procedures and Policies of Medicine Service